If you’d asked me this time last year

 It seemed only logical when so “close” to a bucket list destination that we hop over the Alps and tick off Venice!

 Not to mention the opportunity of catching up with Twitter friend Michela, of @rockytravel who I’d met and taken on a rainforest adventure when she was in Australia the previous year ~ A traveller’s tweet-up in the rainforest.

-So we travelled by train through the stunning Swiss countryside, catching a bus from Lugano across the border into Italy and down to Lake Como where we spent a night at a charming pension in Menaggio situated above a family run restaurant.
+So we travelled by train through stunning Swiss countryside, catching a bus from Lugano across the border into Italy and down to Lake Como where we spent a night at a charming pension in Menaggio situated above a family run restaurant.

-And the next morning took the ferry across the Lake to Verrena, picking up the train again on the other side…
+And the next morning we took the ferry across the Lake to Verrena, picking up the train again on the other side…

 And so it was, we entered Venice.

 It was everything I’d imagined